 Setup

-For this setup you will have a rover and a base station setup on the same WiFi network.
-The hardware is the same for the rover and base station with different firmware and configurations of the PX1125R or PX1122R.
+For this setup you will have a rover and a base station communicating directly using a WiFi soft access point setup on the base station.
+The hardware is the same for the rover and base station with different firmware and configurations of the PX1105R.
 To start let’s set up the hardware.

 Hardware

-For the rover, connect the GNSS antenna to the U.FL connector on the TinkerNav board.
+For the rover, connect the GNSS antenna to the SMA connector on the TinkerNav board.
 See the TinkerNav pinout for location of the GNSS antenna.
-Also connect the 2.4 gHz patch antenna to the ESP32 MHF3 (smaller) connector.
 Repeat this setup for the base station setup.
 Your setup should look something like this picture above.
-Power both the base station and the rover through one of the USB C ports on each.
+Power both the base station and the rover through one of the USB C ports on each or connect to a 1S or 2S LiPo battery using the provided connector.

-The GNSS receiver is configured during the setup portion of the example programs by sending binary messages to the receiver from the RP2040.
-Specifically, the programs find the current baud rate of the receiver and resets it to factory defaults.
-The rover works on the factory defaults and does not require additional changes, the base station is configured with another binary message to operate as a survey in base station.
-Optionally, you can also configure TinkerNav using SkyTraq’s GNSS viewer, using our instructions.
+The GNSS receiver is configured during the setup/initialization portion of the example programs by sending binary messages to the receiver from the ESP32-S3.
+There is no additional configuration required for the receiver.
+Optionally, you can configure TinkerNav using SkyTraq’s GNSS viewer, using our instructions.

 Firmware

-Next you will need to upload (flash) firmware to the ESP32 and RP2040 on each of the TinkerNav boards.
-The RP2040 in this setup interfaces with the optional TinkerCharge board and sends that information to the ESP32 which publishes it to a webpage.
-The ESP32 does most of the work, connecting to WiFi, as well as receiving and sending correction data to and from PX1125R/PX1122R GNSS receivers.
+Next you will need to upload (flash) firmware to the ESP32-S3 on each of the TinkerNav boards.
+The ESP32-S3 in this setup interfaces with the PX1105R and also publishes it to a webpage with status information.

 The Arduino IDE is used to flash the firmware since it is a readily available environment with a large user base and many useful libraries.
 The Arduino 1.8.X and 2.X IDEs can both be used for development and flashing.